sakshisharma84/launchpad/examples/terraform/azure/README.md

 2. Only Linux workers are added to the LoadBalancer created for workers.
 3. Both RDP and WinRM ports are opened for Windows workers.
 4. A default storage account is created for kubernetes.
 5. The number of Fault & Update Domains varies depending on which Azure Region you're using.
 A list can be found [here](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/managed-disks-common-fault-domain-region-list.md).
-The Fault & Update Domain values are used in the Availability Set definitions.
+The Fault & Update Domain values are used in the Availability Set definitions
-6. **Windows worker nodes need to be rebooted after engine install, which must be done manually until version 1.1 is released**
+6. Windows worker nodes may be rebooted after engine install